FORT MOHAVE, Ariz. (KTNV) — An 8-year-old child has been arrested for bringing a gun to an Arizona elementary school on Monday, police say.

 Mohave County Sheriff's Office Deputies and Detectives responded to Fort Mohave Elementary School in Arizona after being told by school staff that a student brought a gun to school.

-Authorities say that the student brought the gun and was showing it to other students, and passed the gun off to a second student.
-Another student overheard and told the principal.
+Authorities say the student brought the gun and was showing it to other students, and then passed the gun off to a second student.
+Another student overheard and reported it to the principal.
 Interviews later revealed that a threat was made against a teacher when the first student originally had the gun.

 It is unknown how the student got the firearm in the first place.